Skip to Content

 the website

 The website for the Foundation at this stage in its development is focused on telling the story of the Movement, the Monument, and the Foundation in a way that gets supporters excited.
 The main task of the website is to hit home the message that the time for this Monument has come — but it won’t be made a reality without public support.
 In keeping with the visual brand and overarching strategy, it is full of historical photographs and storytelling about the Movement.
-It’s meant to inspire a desire to get involved in this piece of history – and perhaps a bit of outrage that it’s taken this long to feature women’s contributions to American democracy on the National Mall.
+It’s meant to inspire a desire to get involved in this historic achievement, recognizing the dedication of all those who persevered to finally feature women’s contributions to American democracy on the National Mall.

 Collage of Website Designs